CFSAN-Biostatistics/bettercallsal/README.md

   - For Illumina NextSeq and NovaSeq, around 10 million read pairs (2x150 PE) or 20 million reads (1x150 SE) per sample works well.
   - That being said, it is not a hard-cutoff and you can still try the workflow on low read-depth samples.
 - **No genome hit** assignment should be interpreted with caution.

 \
 &nbsp;

+### Acknowledgements

+---
+**NCBI Pathogen Detection**:

+We gratefully acknowledge all data contributors, i.e., the Authors and their Originating laboratories responsible for obtaining the specimens, and their Submitting laboratories for generating the sequence and metadata and sharing it via the **NCBI Pathogen Detection** site, some of which this research utilizes.

+\
+&nbsp;